Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 See how this three things can be done independently.

-Similar things can be archived in haskell, though constructor and destructor doesn't exists.
+Similar things can be archived in haskell, though constructor and destructor doesn't exist.
-But Haskell's variable are by default immutable, and the language is full of lazyness.
+But Haskell's variable are by default immutable, and the language is full of laziness.
-In a such context, looking for a constructor or a destructor doesn't make that much sens.
+In a such context, looking for a constructor or a destructor doesn't make sens.
 But for the curious, what is done in rust for methods can be done in the same way in Haskell.